 Notification of SAP Status: Eligibility status will be updated at the end of each semester.
 All applicants will be notified via email regarding satisfactory, warning, suspension or probation statuses.
 However, failure to receive notification will not change the student’s status.
 Not enrolling for one or more terms does not change the student’s status.

 - A student, who fails to meet the cumulative completion rate and/or GPA requirements at the end of a “warning” period, will have their financial aid suspended.

 - Students with a “probation” status who fail to meet the requirements of their Academic Plan will be placed on suspension.

-- If it is mathematically determined that a student cannot complete the program of study within the maximum time frame limit (150%), the student will immediately be placed on financial aid suspension.
+- If at any point it is determined that a student cannot complete their program of study within the maximum time frame limit (150%), the student will immediately be placed on financial aid suspension.

 Student Withdrawal and Return of Title IV Policy

 The following governs the Return of Title IV funds disbursed to students enrolled at Western Piedmont Community College (WPCC).
 This policy applies to all students receiving Title IV funds who officially or unofficially withdraw from the College.
 Title IV funds include the Federal Pell Grant and Federal Supplemental Educational Opportunity Grant (FSEOG).